eus-lwq/leximind/README.md

 Our modeling approach treats the task as an instruction-based generation problem, where the model receives a natural language question about source code—often related to a function, class, or file—and produces a detailed, context-aware answer that may include explanations or relevant code.
 To support this, we fine-tune LLaMA-3-8B-Instruct.
 Its architecture is well-suited for tasks that require structured reasoning over programming logic.
 Compared to larger variants (e.g., 13B or 70B), the 8B model offers sufficient capacity for deep code understanding while remaining lightweight enough for efficient fine-tuning and inference on a single A100 GPU.

+Our model is stored in the object store container at CHI@UC, which can later be used for serving and inference.
+You can find the model [here](https://chi.uc.chameleoncloud.org/project/containers/container/project6_model)

 By training on Q&A pairs, the model is adapted to understand project-specific codebases and respond accurately to developer-level technical questions.
 It also integrates a retrieval-augmented generation (RAG) pipeline, enabling real-time grounding of responses in live documentation or source files.
 Overall, this architecture provides a scalable and effective solution for building domain-adapted code assistants.

 ## 4.2 Train and re-train